cran/pvaluefunctions/README.md

   - `conf_level` (optional): Numerical vector indicating the confidence level(s).
 Bust be between 0 and 1.
-  - `null_values` (optional): Numerical vector indicating the null value(s) in the plot
+  - `null_values` (optional): Numerical vector indicating the null value(s) in the plot on the *untransformed* scale.
+For example: If you want to plot odds ratios from logistic regressions, the `null_values` have to be given on the log-odds scale.
   - `trans` (optional): String indicating the transformation function that will be applied to the estimates and confidence curves.
 For
-    example: “exp” for an exponential transformation of the log-odds in logistic regression.
+    example: `"exp"` for an exponential transformation of the log-odds in logistic regression.
   - `alternative`: String indicating if the confidence level(s) are two-sided or one-sided.
 Must be one of the following: `two_sided`, `one_sided`.